file-format/Docs/en/project-management/mpx.md

 **Resource Assignment**: These records list information about the resources assigned to the task that was defined in the preceding Task record.
 If you are merging files, and you want resource assignment information retained, you need to include the information in the MPX file.
 If you merge, all existing assignments on merged tasks will be deleted.
 If you are merging files based on Unique IDs, resources are assigned using the Resource Unique IDs, rather than IDs.

 **Resource Assignment Workgroup Fields:** These records list the information that is stored with each assignment for the Workgroup features of Microsoft Project 4.0 and 4.1.
-If you are using the Workgroup features you need to include this record to insure that none of the information is lost.
+If you are using the Workgroup features you need to include this record to ensure that none of the information is lost.

 **Project Names:** These records list all of the DDE link names that are stored in the project.

 **DDE and OLE Client Links:** These records list all of the DDE links into the project.

 **Comments:** These records can be used to add comments to the file and can appear in any position in the file.
 Each Comments record must begin with a "0."

+## How to Open an MPX file ##

+An MPX file can be opened using the accurate program on the computer by double-clicking it.
+In case if just double-click not works, you need to see the following points as a guideline:

+ *   Download the supporting software
+ *   Make sure it’s an updated one.
+A file won't work correctly with outdated software
+ *   Associate a file with correct application/program
+ *   Drive has enough space to open the file
+ *   Stop all the irrelevant applications in the system for the files proper functioning

+Here is the list of some common issues which may arise and cause misfunctioning of the MPX format:

+ *   Absence of supporting software
+ *   Corrupt file
+ *   Infected file due to virus
+ *   No access right in the system to open the files
+ *   Outdated drive in your system
+ *   Extension of the file is renamed

+## Softwares to Open an MPX file ##

+ *   Microsoft Project 2010
+ *   Seavus Project Viewer
+ *   ProjectWizards Merlin
+ *   KaDonk LiveProject Viewer
+ *   MPXJ

 ## References ##